Curious Business: Insights for B2B Growth

 Monday Feb 10, 2025

-Change is perhaps the most challenging of capabilities, not just for organisations but for individuals, teams and leaders, too.
-We may not know exactly the intersection of AI and business will impact our lives, but what is certain is that it will involve significant change.
+Join Christopher Martlew as he shares essential strategies for managing change in the era of AI and rapid business evolution.
+Managing change is perhaps the most challenging of capabilities, not just for organisations but for individuals, teams and leaders, too.
+We may not know exactly how the intersection of AI and business will impact our lives, but it will definitely involve significant transformations.
 Faster and more frequent change, too.
-In this episode of Curious Business, I talk to Christopher Martlew, who has spent his career exploring how organisations navigate uncertain and dynamic landscapes, about how to navigate and master change.

-The author of Leadership Recharged and Changing the Mind the Organisation, Chris explains how we need to make strategy more organic and responsive.
+In this episode of Curious Business, I talk to Christopher Martlew, author of Leadership Recharged and Changing the Mind the Organisation.
+He explains how we need to make strategy more organic and responsive.
 Leaders need to move beyond vision-setting, owning change so they can accelerate and improve their ability to adapt.
 In the process, we discussed topics like:

 Do people actually like change, and how well-prepared are we for it?